Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 Tried getting approval for sdl on lab machines
 Wrote some basic function for SDL

-### 2024-01-16 - Added 4 players
+### 2024-01-17 - Added 4 players
-Server can now handle up to 4 players, should work fine even if server isn't full Moved SDL functions to different file
+Server can now handle up to 4 players, should work fine even if server isn't full Moved SDL functions to different file.
+DOne in class.